Silvia y David Fernández - Illustrated by Mercè López

 Los artistas del Circo Galaxia arriesgan sus vidas a diario.
 Saltan del trapecio sin red, tragan fuego y vuelan disparados por cañones.
 Quizás por eso siempre se pregunten tanto acerca de la muerte. ¿Qué habrá después? ¿Cómo será el «más allá»?
 En el Circo Galaxia hay tantas respuestas diferentes como especies de animales...

 The artists of the Galaxy Circus risk their lives on a daily basis.
-They jump from the trapeze without a net, swallow fire and fly shot by cannons.
-Maybe that's why they always wonder so much about death.
+They jump from the trapeze without a net, swallow fire, and fly shot by cannons.
+Perhaps that's why they are so curious about death.
 What happens after it?
-What will the "hereafter" be like?
-At Galaxy Circus there are as many different responses as species of animals ...
+What is the nature of the 'hereafter'?
+At Galaxy Circus, there are as many different responses as there are species of animals.

 Hardcover - 48 pages - Language: Spanish - Dimensions: 8.25 x 0.4 x 10.25 inches - Age Range: 3 to 8 years old.
 ISBN: 978-1-946071-30-9